Infinidat/tripleo-deployment-configs/README.md

 ```
 $ cinder type-create infinibox-cinder-pool
 ```
 Now, associate that new volume type with one of the pre-defined back-ends.
+We can set or unset extra_spec for a volume type. i.e:
 ```
-$ cinder type-key set infinibox-cinder-pool volume_backend_name=infinidat-openstack-cert
+$ cinder type-key infinibox-cinder-pool set volume_backend_name=infinidat-openstack-cert
 ```
 You should now be able to create a 2GB volume on your newly defined backend by invoking its volume type.
 To do this run: